shubham-up-47/OldBookSelling-App/README.md

 # OldBookSelling App

 This is an E-Commerce android App, implemented using Kotlin.
-It is an app to purchase old books at affortable price.
+It is an app to purchase old books at affordable price.
 In this, we can select the books of respective categories & their quantity, then bill will be generated & then we can pay

 # Frontend